acw44/Project2-ACP/README.md

 #### Edit --> Spell Check
 Extract every word from the text one by one and find out if the word is in the dictionary.
 If a word is found that's not contained in the dictionary let the user know and provide a list of suggested words.
 This list is constructed by making the following modifications to the word and examining the dictionary again:

-One letter missing.
+1. One letter missing.
 Assume that one letter has been left out of the word.
 Assemble new words to check by adding letters a..z in each of the positions in the word from the start to the end of the word.
-One letter added.
+2. One letter added.
 Assume the word has an extra letter.
 Scan through the word deleting each of the letters in turn, and looking up the word formed by the remaining letters.
-One letter swapped with an horizontally adjacent letter (my favorite typo, especially on a cellphone).
+3. One letter swapped with an horizontally adjacent letter (my favorite typo, especially on a cellphone).
 That requires you to store and analyze the current keyboard layout.
-Here it is for the USA: download.png
 No, it's not the same as - say! - a UK keyboard, but that shouldn't matter as long as you are concentrating on just the letters.
 Please note again that everything here only needs to work for lowercase letters, so you have to take into account the fact that q, a, z, p, l and m only have one neighbor.
 For example you can expect a misspelling docunent instead of document, but something like docu<ent can be ignored.
 Each time a legal word is found from any of the three methods, it's added to the suggestion list, which is present to the user in a dialog box.